-The sum will cover all the courses the student has taken in that semester, including those in which he/she has secured grade F. Grades FA are to be excluded for calculating GPA and CGPA.
+The sum will cover all the courses the student has taken in that semester, including those in which he/she has secured F.

-- 9.5 For computing CGPA, the procedure described in 9.4 is followed, except, that the sum is taken over all the courses the student has studied in all the semesters till then.
-If a student has repeated any course, the grade secured by him/her in the successful attempt only will be taken into account for calculating CGPA. - 9.6 To convert CGPA into percentage marks, the following formula shall be used:
+7.4 CGPA will be calculated in a similar manner, considering all the courses enrolled from first semester.
+FA grades are to be excluded for calculating GPA and CGPA.
+If a student has passed in a course after failing in earlier attempts, the grade secured by the student in the successful attempt only will be taken into account for computing CGPA.

-$$%$$ Mark = (CGPA - 0.5) ×10
+7.5 To convert CGPA into percentage marks, the following formula shall be used:

-- 9.7 A candidate who satisfies the course requirements for all semesters and passes all the examinations prescribed for all the four semesters within a maximum period of 8 semesters reckoned from the commencement of the first semester to which the candidate was admitted shall be declared to have qualified for the award of degree. - 9.8 A candidate who qualifies for the award of the degree shall be declared to have passed the examination in FIRST CLASS with DISTINCTION upon fulfilling the following requirements: - (i) Should have passed all the subjects pertaining to semesters 1 to 4 in his/her first appearance in 4 consecutive semesters starting from first semester to which the candidate was admitted. - (ii) Should not have been prevented from writing examinations due to lack of attendance - (iii) Should have secured a CGPA of 8.50 and above for the semesters 1 to 4. - 9.9 A candidate who qualifies for the award of the degree by passing all the subjects relating to semesters 1 to 4 and securing CGPA not less than 6.5 shall be declared to have passed the examination in FIRST CLASS. - 9.10 All other candidates who qualify for the award of degree shall be declared to have passed the examination in SECOND CLASS. - 9.11 A student with CGPA less than 5.0 is not eligible for the award of degree.
+7.6 A candidate who satisfies the course requirements for all semesters and passes all the examinations prescribed for all the four semesters within a maximum period of 8 semesters reckoned from the commencement of the first semester to which the candidate was admitted, shall be declared to have qualified for the award of degree.

+7.7 A candidate who qualifies for the award of the degree shall be declared to have passed the examination in FIRST CLASS with DISTINCTION upon fulfilling the following requirements:

+- (i) Should have passed all the subjects pertaining to semesters 1 to 4 in his/her first appearance in 4 consecutive semesters starting from first semester to which the candidate was admitted. - (ii) Should not have been prevented from writing examinations due to lack of attendance. - (iii) Should have secured a CGPA of 8.50 and above for the semesters 1 to 4.

+7.8 A candidate who qualifies for the award of the degree by passing all the subjects relating to semesters 1 to 4 and securing CGPA not less than 6.5 shall be declared to have passed the examination in FIRST CLASS.

+7.9 All other candidates who qualify for the award of degree shall be declared to have passed the examination in SECOND CLASS.

+7.10 A student with CGPA less than 5.0 is not eligible for the award of degree.

-9.12 For the award of University rank and gold medal, the CGPA secured from 1st to 4th semester should be considered and it is mandatory that the candidate should have passed all the subjects from 1st to 4th semester in the first appearance and he/she should not have been prevented from writing the examination due to lack of attendance and should not have withdrawn from writing the end-semester examinations.
+7.11 For the award of University rank and gold medal, the CGPA secured from 1st to 4th semester should be considered and it is mandatory that the candidate should have passed all the subjects from 1st to 4th semester in the first appearance and he/she should not have been prevented from writing the examination due to lack of attendance and should not have withdrawn from writing the University examinations.

-10.0 PROVISION FOR WITHDRAWAL
+8.0 PROVISION FOR WITHDRAWAL

-A candidate may, for valid reasons, and on the recommendation of the vice-chairperson and chairperson be granted permission by the Head of the Institution to withdraw from writing the entire semester examination as one unit.
+A candidate may, for valid reasons, and on the recommendation of the Head of the Institution be granted permission by the University to withdraw from writing the entire semester examination as one unit.
 The withdrawal application shall be valid only if it is made earlier than the commencement of the last theory examination pertaining to that semester.
 Withdrawal shall be permitted only once during the entire programme.
-Other conditions being satisfactory, candidates who withdraw are also eligible to be awarded DISTINCTION whereas they are not eligible to be awarded a rank/ gold medal.
+Other conditions being satisfactory, candidates who withdraw are also eligible to be awarded DISTINCTION whereas they are not eligible to be awarded a rank/gold medal.

-11.0 TEMPORARY DISCONTINUATION FROM THE PROGRAMME
+9.0 TEMPORARY DISCONTINUATION FROM THE PROGRAMME